 - Customer Technology & Customer Data: As we fast-tracked the implementation of our off-premises platforms in fiscal 2020, we also took the opportunity to accelerate the implementation of customer data acquisition systems in order to better inform the habits and behaviors of our customers.
 With the large increase in remote digital orders, we also sought to digitize in-restaurant orders for the purpose of creating an omnichannel view of the First Watch customer.
 By integrating remote waitlist, remote orders, tokenized credit card transactions and WiFi into one system, we now have the ability to better understand trial, frequency and customer lifetime value.
 Since the establishment of these systems, we have gathered customer information for 9.6 million unique customer profiles, 4 million of which are opted into communication.
 The advancements in these foundational systems provide future opportunity for targeted communication and the development of more advanced customer relationship management systems aimed at growing customer frequency. - Restaurant Technology Unlocking Throughput & Capacity: For nearly 40 years, we grew organically from an intense focus on people and service, delivering a unique restaurant experience that has been difficult for competitors to duplicate at scale.
 The introduction of our off-premises platform laid a strong foundation for certain technologies that will now unlock further in-restaurant innovation, enabling greater peak hour throughput and capacity, thus the ability to serve more demand.
 In many of our restaurants, we experience more weekend demand than we are currently able to serve, indicated by extended wait times during peak hours.
 Through new technological tools to enable optimal seating configurations, lower table turn times and more efficient kitchen order routing, we believe that we have the opportunity to achieve higher peak hour sales.
-Most key among these opportunities is the installation of kitchen display screens, a core technology system in the industry, to our back-of-house to automate our order routing.
-We remain confident that the addition of this technology will unlock greater efficiency within our kitchens and raise our ability to serve more of our unfulfilled demand.
+Most key among these opportunities is the installation of kitchen display screens, a core technology will unlock greater efficiency within our kitchens and raise our ability to serve more of our unfulfilled demand.